dji-sdk/Onboard-SDK-Doc/source/cn/protocol-doc/open-protocol.md

 #### CMD ID 0x00 Flight Data

 The flight data from the  Autopilot can be configured by the DJI  assistant software.
-More info about Flight Data, please refer to [Flight Data part in Appendix](../appendix/index.html#Flight-Data).
+More info about Flight Data, please refer to the Onboard SDK source code files.

 <table>
 <tr>